History of Dubuque, Iowa: Post-Civil War

-World War II and Aftermath

-One of the first casualties of the Second World War was Father Aloysius Schmitt.
-A Roman Catholic priest and Chaplain, the Iowa native had been educated at Loras College in Dubuque, and had served as a pastor at St. Mary's Church in Dubuque.
+Modern history

-Following the war, Deere and Company built their manufacturing plant on a parcel of land adjoining the Mississippi River north of Dubuque.
+Following the World War II, Deere and Company built their manufacturing plant on a parcel of land adjoining the Mississippi River north of Dubuque, opening it in 1947.
 This plant, which today builds construction equipment became one of the major employers in the Dubuque area.

 As television gained in popularity, area residents found that the geography of Dubuque made reception of over the air television signals difficult in some parts of the city.
 In response, a cable television system was developed in Dubuque during the mid-1950s.
 This made the Dubuque cable system one of the earlier systems to be developed in the country.
-The development of the Dubuque cable system meant that most homes in the lower lying regions of the city did not have television antennas - which was one of the main reasons why the city was chosen as a location for the movie F.I.S.T..
-Without TV antennas, Dubuque at the time looked more like Cleveland of the 1930s than Cleveland did.
-Today Mediacom runs the Dubuque cable system.
+The development of the Dubuque cable system meant that most homes in the lower lying regions of the city did not have television antennas - which was one of the main reasons why the city was chosen as a location for the movie F.I.S.T.
+Today, Mediacom runs the Dubuque cable system.

-The Great Depression

-Dubuque was also affected by the Great Depression that had affected the rest of the nation.
-Many people were forced to move into what were called Hoovervilles.
-The one in Dubuque was in the southern part of the city.

-The floods
+Floods

 The city was the site of several disastrous floods over the years when the Mississippi River went over its banks.

-Many older residents of Dubuque remember the Flood of 1965 as one of the worst in the city's history.
-Many areas of downtown Dubuque were under several feet of water, which resulted in damage or destruction of homes and businesses in the path of the floods.
-Only sandbagging efforts of local citizens kept the main highways open to keep traffic flowing.
+Flood of 1965 was one of the worst in the state's history.
+In Dubuque, water crested 9.8 ft above flood stage.
+Locals created dykes out of sandbags.

-Following the 1965 flood funds were sought from the Federal government for the installation of a floodwall.
+Following the 1965 flood, funds were sought from the Federal government for the installation of a floodwall.
 This floodwall was finally built in the late 1960s.
-When the entire midwest was prone to widespread floods in 1993 the floodwall helped keep the city from experiencing serious flooding, while other cities - such as Davenport, Iowa - sustained major damage.
+When the entire Midwest was prone to widespread floods in 1993 the floodwall helped keep the city from experiencing serious flooding, while other cities—such as Davenport, Iowa—sustained major damage.

 In 1999, a major flood devastated Dubuque prompting the city to take action against them.
 The most notable action was the "daylighting" of the Bee Branch Creek.